Pitney Bowes

+Pitney Bowes is based in Stamford, Connecticut, and as of December 2024 employed approximately 7,200 employees, about 78% of whom were located in the United States.
+During 2018 Pitney Bowes along with 90 additional Fortune 500 companies "paid an effective federal tax rate of 0% or less" as a result of Donald Trump's Tax Cuts and Jobs Act of 2017.

 History

 In 1902, Arthur Pitney patented his first "double-locking" hand-cranked postage-stamping machine, and with patent attorney Eugene A. Rummler, founded the Pitney Postal Machine Company.
 In 1908, English emigrant and founder of the Universal Stamping Machine Company Walter Bowes began providing stamp-canceling machines to the United States Post Office Department.
 Bowes moved his operations to Stamford in 1917.
 These two companies merged to form the Pitney Bowes Postage Meter Company in 1920 with the invention of the first commercially available postage meter.

 The company created its first logo, which symbolized "the security of the metered mail system", in 1930.
 In 1950, Pitney Bowes initiated an advertising campaign in national publications with the message, "Metered mail makes the mailer's life easier".
 In 1971, the company introduced a new logo, which represented the "intersection of paper-based and electronic communication".
 Pitney Bowes was valued at around $18 billion in December 1998.

 In April 2003, Pitney Bowes filed a lawsuit in Seattle's King County Superior Court against Mark Browne and Howard Gray, who founded the competing company Nexxpost in 2002, as well as six other former employees, for engaging "in transgressions ranging from misappropriation of trade secrets to violating confidentiality agreements".
 The two companies reached a settlement in August 2003.

 By 2005, the company employed 32,500 people and the next year reported $5.7 billion in annual revenue and more than 35,000 employees.
 In 2008, in conjunction with other companies, Pitney Bowes donated two of its 3,400 patents to the Eco-Patent Commons, which is operated by the World Business Council for Sustainable Development, in an effort to reduce pollution.
 One of the patents increases the lifespan of electronic scales, reducing landfill waste, and the other is an inkjet printing technology that reduces ink use.
 In 2009, Pitney Bowes was named one of the world's largest software companies by Software Magazine and in December it opened its first customer innovation center in Shelton, Connecticut.